Natasha Karpinskaia: Looking, Like Listening

 None of this is to say that Karpinskaia ignores theoretical underpinnings.
 It’s just that the theory she applies has little to do with the hidebound orthodoxies of “movements;” she is more interested in mining fertile principles of color and design theory for her own universalist ends, reconstituting them in new ways that evoke delight and wonder.
 The results feel anything but academic.
 Consider, for example, her use of opposing warm and cool colors.
 It is a rudiment: early in their training, art students are taught that the sympathetic vibration of warm and cool colors creates the illusion of light and space.
 In mature hands, the effect can be put to spectacular use.
 Stand before J.M.W.
 Turner’s The Harbor at Dieppe, in the Frick Collection, for instance, and you will palpably feel as if you can reach inside the picture and sweep your arm around in the open air.
 Karpinskaia, largely an abstractionist, understands this device and employs it powerfully, in fresh and surprising ways.
 In works like 2011’s Eclipse and 2014’s Moonstruck (both monotypes on paper), she merges these warm/cool oppositions with textural surface manipulations and gestural marks to create startling, otherworldly landscapes.
 These are purely abstract pictures, yet to look at them is to feel as if you are inhabiting a place.

 Always, she draws on her seemingly endless vocabulary of forms — a visual language that she playfully parlays to achieve poetic or narrative ends — arranging them in luminous counterpoint: round, rectangular, singular, plural, big, small, linear, expansive.
 Many of her images look like mysteriously compelling icons, as in Those Who Stay and Those Who Go, from her Monophon 2014 series, or Enclosed Space 1 (2012), or 2009’s Reappearances (all three are monotypes).
-In other works, she marries visual poetry to pure sensation, as she does with the dancing forms and sublimely muted colors of her 2003 work Facial Expressions
+In other works, she marries visual poetry to pure sensation, as she does with the dancing forms and sublimely muted colors of her 2003 work Facial Expressions.

 In some of her paintings and prints, Karpinskaia’s influences show clearly, yet the works are far from derivative.
 You can see Klee’s influence in her 2009 monotype Familiar Strangers, for example, but the statement, with its gloriously electric color palette, elegant geometry, and raw, spontaneous drawing, is uniquely Karpinskaia’s.
 That same year, she produced the evocative, lushly colorful Monument Series, V, a work that seems to pick up where Josef Albers left off.
 In Monument Series, V, Albers’ expanses of pure color and reductive, hard-edged geometry give way to Karpinskaia’s updated take on the theme: variegated surface textures and a subtle plurality of diffusely colored forms, drawn directly into the pigment.
 He gave us wondrously pure color, in quiet compositions that look man-made; she gives us a perceptive visual meditation on the sometimes-blurry boundaries between what is man-made and what comes from nature.